joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 |         2 |               2 |           5 |
 |         3 |               2 |           7 |

-Similarly, if we want to make plot the nicer recipe name
-we could also JOIN with the recipes tables:
+Similarly, if we want to make the table the display recipe names, we could also JOIN with the recipes tables:

 ```sql